etacarinaea/discord-twitch-bot/README.md

 [here](https://discordapp.com/developers/applications/me).

 ###### Client-ID
-To get a twitch client-ID you will need to register a new application [here](https://www.twitch.tv/settings/connections).
+To get a Twitch client-ID you will need to register a new application [here](https://www.twitch.tv/settings/connections).

 After that you can add the bot to your server by replacing `YOUR_CLIENT_ID` in this URL with the client ID of your app: